Doubling social impact through digital storytelling

 Switotwins Inc runs as a profit-based enterprise with a social mission.
-Switotwins provides services to improve professional, business and organizational development and lift social impact in communities.
+Switotwins provides services to improve professional, business and organisational development and lift social impact in communities.

-Balud Books fulfils dreams and empowers Filipino families from poor communities in developing baranngay of Mindanao by guiding them into becoming professional artisans of our locally produced products like books, zines, journals, bags, writing instruments, reading accessories, dedicated to our "balud" identity or ‘whatever the wave carries to our shore’.
+Balud Books fulfils dreams and empowers Filipino families from poor communities in developing barangay of Mindanao by guiding them into becoming professional artisans of our locally produced products like books, zines, journals, bags, writing instruments, reading accessories, dedicated to our 'balud' identity or ‘whatever the wave carries to our shore’.

 Swito Architectural Designs program uses a holistic approach in imparting people-centered design, educating communities with design standards, promoting sustainable and eco-conscious designs and methods, and ultimately building with a heart.

 BalayBalay 3D Architecture partners with design experts into to create our very own toy puzzles of Filipino architectural landmarks, traditional houses, and vernacular architecture made for adults and children.
 We felt that it’s high time for our fellow Filipinos to embrace our local culture through Architecture and thus harness our nationalism this way.